-2In case you are thinking that a call to pthread_mutex_unlock() can be used to signal another thread that is waiting on a mutex, recall that this is not the way that a mutex can be used.
+&lt;sup>3You might think that a call to pthread\mutex\unlock() can be used to signal another thread that is waiting on a mutex.
+This is not the way that a mutex can be used.
 The specification states that if a thread tries to unlock a mutex that it has not locked, undefined behavior results.